 It’s also important to note, “DMAA-containing dietary supplements are illegal and their marketing violates the law.
 Based on the scientific information reviewed by FDA, DMAA is not a dietary ingredient.”

-Scroll below for one of the best products we’ve seen in 2015.
+Scroll below for one of the best products we’ve seen over the last year.

-Side Effects – A Major Concern
+Side Effects – “A Major Concern”

 “The only side effect was that it was making me jittery,” offered a dieter.